My Own ESP32 IoT Device for Collecting Sensor Data - For Beginners and Arduino Users

 • Design a 4-layer PCB structure (Top / 3.3V / GND / Bottom) using FR4 material.

-• Set the constraints for the board and wiring according to the manufacturer's specifications.
+• Set the constraints for the board and wiring in accordance with the manufacturer's specifications.

 • Import the schematic into the PCB and strategically place the components on the board,